 When we use the terms "Lear," "we," "us" and "our," unless otherwise indicated or the context otherwise requires, we are referring to Lear Corporation and its consolidated subsidiaries, including UT Automotive, which we acquired in May 1999.
 When we use the term "UT Automotive," we are referring to UT Automotive, Inc. together with its consolidated subsidiaries, unless otherwise indicated or the context otherwise requires.
 When we use the term "EMS," we are referring to the Electric Motor Systems business of UT Automotive.
-Unless otherwise indicated, pro forma information included in this prospectus gives effect to the acquisition of Delphi's automotive seating business, the UT Automotive acquisition, the sale of EMS and the application of the proceeds therefrom, the amendment and restatement of our prior senior credit facility in connection with the UT Automotive acquisition and the offering of the original securities and the application of the proceeds therefrom, as if these pro forma transactions had occurred on January 1, 1998.
+Unless otherwise indicated, pro forma information included in this prospectus gives effect to the following transactions as if they had occurred on January 1, 1998:

+- the acquisition of Delphi's automotive seating business, - the UT Automotive acquisition, the sale of EMS and the application of the proceeds therefrom, - the amendment and restatement of our prior senior credit facility in connection with the UT Automotive acquisition, - borrowings under our new credit facilities in connection with the UT Automotive acquisition, and - the offering of the original securities and the application of the proceeds therefrom.